mehulagg/gitlab_test/doc/administration/pages/index.md

 ### Access control when running GitLab Pages on a separate server

-If you are [Running GitLab Pages on a separate server](#running-Gitlab-pages-on-a-separate-server), then you must use the following procedure to configure access control:
+If you are [running GitLab Pages on a separate server](#running-Gitlab-pages-on-a-separate-server), then you must use the following procedure to configure access control:

 1. On your main GitLab server, add the following to the `/etc/gitlab/gitlab.rb` file: